xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 **SVG convention:**

-Elements triggering data from a entry need to have as ID the entry id as from the configuration file Elements triggering data from the full counter need to have as ID the space name Two classes need to be defined, st1 for unselected trigger and st2 for selected trigger
+Elements triggering data from a entry need to have as ID the entry id as from the configuration file
+Elements triggering data from the full counter need to have as ID the space name
+Two classes need to be defined, st1 for unselected trigger and st2 for selected trigger
+If the server does no have a svg for a given space, the space will be ignored